Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 ## Test starting a host in Unity Editor

-To ensure **NetworkManager** and **PlayerPrefab** are functioning correctly, test starting a host in the Unity Editor.
+To ensure that **NetworkManager** and **PlayerPrefab** are functioning correctly, you can test starting a host in the Unity Editor.
 A host plays the role of a server and a client at the same time.

 You can test your Hello World project through the Unity Editor or a command line helper.
 If you choose the latter, refer to [Create a command line helper](../tutorials/command-line-helper/).
 Otherwise, refer to the following instructions to test through the Unity Editor.
 Only the Plane appears on the server until the first client connects.
 Then, Netcode for GameObjects spawns a new Player prefab for each connected client; however, they overlap in the Game view.